pvandervelde/mindvortex/src/posts/2022-10-21-Robotics-a-bumper-for-scuttle-electronics.md

 The circuit contains a microswitch as the trigger.
 The switch is connected to one of the 3.3V output pins on the raspberry PI 4 board on one side and to one of the GPIO pins on the other side.
-When the switch is depressed the circuit completes and the GPIO pin is driven to 3.3V, which is considered a high signal.
+When the switch is depressed the circuit closes and the GPIO pin is driven to 3.3V, which is considered a high signal.
 In order to ensure that the voltage on the GPIO pin is 0V when the circuit is not closed I added a [pull down](https://en.wikipedia.org/wiki/Pull-up_resistor) resistor.
 On the raspberry PI it is possible to programmatically add a pull down resistor, however because I'm